Deploying a Provider Hosted SharePoint App to Azure and SharePoint Online

-I hope you enjoyed this article how to deploy a provider hosted SharePoint app to Azure or SharePoint Online.
+I hope you enjoyed this article on how to deploy a provider-hosted SharePoint app to Azure or SharePoint Online.
 And remember, if you need any help with SharePoint, the Imaginet SharePoint consulting team is right around the corner to help you.
 From our SharePoint Assessment & Planning Workshops to our Custom SharePoint Development services to our SharePoint Managed Services program, Imaginet offers a wide variety of SharePoint consulting services to help you maximize your SharePoint investment.
-Contact us today at firstname.lastname@example.org or 1-800-989-6022.
+Contact us at firstname.lastname@example.org or 1-800-989-6022.

 Thank you for reading this post!
 If you enjoyed it, I encourage you to check out some of our other content on this blog.
 We have a range of articles on various topics that I think you’ll find interesting.
 Don’t forget to subscribe to our newsletter to stay updated with all of the latest information on Imaginet’s recent successful projects